appsody/controller/README.md

 ### APPSODY_PREP

-Command which is run to do any operations needed before the APPSODY_RUN/TEST/DEBUG and APPSODY_RUN/TEST/DEBUG>_ON_CHANGE commands are run.
-Note: use of APPSODY_INSTALL, which specifies the same information is deprecated.
+This is an optional command executed before the APPSODY_RUN/TEST/DEBUG and APPSODY_RUN/TEST/DEBUG_ON_CHANGE commands are run.
+This command should only be used to perform prerequisite checks or preparation steps prior to starting the app server.
+If this command fails, APPSODY_RUN/TEST/DEBUG will not be executed and the appsody container will be terminated.
+It is _not_ recommended to perform code compilation tasks in APPSODY_PREP because compilation errors can typically be fixed and recovered while the container is running with the APPSODY_RUN/TEST/DEBUG and ON_CHANGE commands.
+Unlike those commands, APPSODY_PREP will only be run once and never retried.

+__Note:__ APPSODY_INSTALL is deprecated and has been replaced with APPSODY_PREP

-ENV APPSODY_PREP="npm install --prefix user-app"
+>ENV APPSODY_PREP="npm install --prefix user-app"

 ### APPSODY_RUN